現在位置: 福岡市ホーム の中の創業・産業・ビジネス の中の創業(スタートアップ) の中の創業支援 の中のStartup Visa FAQ

 Answer 2:

 While the Immigration Bureau normally approves the status of residence, this program involves two steps.
-First, the applicant must be granted the Confirmation of Business Startup Activities from Fukuoka City.
-Then, the applicant submits the Certificate of Business Startup Activities Confirmation issued by Fukuoka City (along with any other required documents) to the Fukuoka Regional Immigration Bureau.
+First, the applicant must be granted the “Business Startup Activities Confirmation” from Fukuoka City by submitting documents such as the New Business Implementation Plan (NBIP) to Fukuoka City Government.
+Then, the applicant submits the “Certificate of Business Startup Activities Confirmation” issued by Fukuoka City (along with any other required documents) to the Fukuoka Regional Immigration Bureau.

 Answer 3:

-Question4: If the Certificate of Business Startup Activities Confirmation is issued by Fukuoka City, does it mean that my “Business Manager” status of residence is guaranteed?
+Question4: If I receive the “Certificate of Business Startup Activities Confirmation” from Fukuoka City, will I definitely obtain the “Business Manager” status of residence?

 Answer 4:

-Question5: What aspects of “business startup activities” will be checked?
-Is the confirmation of business startup activities not granted in some cases?
+Question5: What aspects of “Business Startup Activities” will be checked?
+Is the “Confirmation of Business Startup Activities” not granted in some cases?

 Answer 5:

-• What kind of business are you planning to set up?
-[Business details]
+• Business details: What kind of business are you planning to set up?

-• Where will your office be located?
-[Office location]
+• Office location: Where will your office be located?

-• What will the scale of your business be?
-[Business scale]
+• Business scale: What will the scale of your business be?

-• Have you arranged a place to stay until your business is launched (during startup activities)?
+• Place of residence, living funds: Have you arranged a place to stay until your business is launched (during startup activities)?
+Do you have sufficient funds to support yourself?

 Question6: I am currently residing overseas and plan to move to Japan in the future.
 Am I eligible to apply?